osg-htc/docs/docs/submit/ap-ospool-aup.md

 Acceptable Use Policy For OSG Access Points and the OSPool
 ==========================================================

-!!! warning "DRAFT"
-    This document is a work in progress.

 The OSG Access Points and the [Open Science Pool](https://opensciencegrid.org/about/open_science_pool/) (OSPool) are shared resources in support of US Open Science research.
 As a shared resource, actions of one researcher can impact other researchers.